 Belgium moves ahead with plans to arm its SkyGuardian drones

-The Belgian Federal Parliament's Defence Procurement Committee has approved the tender to arm the country’s SkyGuardian drones.
-This decision comes six years after the initial order for the drones was placed.
-However, the process of arming them was stalled on ethical grounds.
+The Belgian parliament's Defence Procurement Committee has approved the tender to arm the country’s SkyGuardian drones.
+The decision comes six years after the initial order for the drones was placed.
+However, the process of arming them stalled on ethical grounds.

 To date, the drones have been used exclusively for intelligence, surveillance and reconnaissance, despite being capable of precision strikes with limited collateral damage.
 Armed drones have been a staple of contemporary warfare for decades.

-Earlier this year, the incoming 'Arizona' coalition government under Bart De Wever (N-VA) endorsed a resolution by MP Peter Buysrogge to arm the drones.
-"It is crucial that the Ministry of Defence keeps pace with technological developments and does not fall behind.
+Earlier this year, the incoming coalition government under Bart De Wever endorsed a resolution by N-VA MP Peter Buysrogge to arm the drones.
+"It is crucial that the ministry of Defence keeps pace with technological developments and does not fall behind.
 I am therefore pleased that common sense has finally prevailed,” said Buysrogge.

 The concrete procurement proposal followed on Wednesday.
 “Hostile actors, including the Iranian regime, are already using drones to target civilians on European soil.
-We must defend ourselves and make full use of our technological capabilities,” argued Buysrogge.
+We must defend ourselves and make full use of our technological capabilities,” Buysrogge said.

 He stressed that human oversight would remain essential.
 "These are not autonomous killing machines.
 They are operated by trained professionals and are primarily intended to support our troops and protect civilians”.